Taean Heavy Machine Complex: Description

 The Taean Machine Complex is made up of a central primary facility and subordinate facilities.
 The central facility consists of the primary manufacturing plant with facilities for production of electromechanical machinery, insulating materials, building materials, household goods and sewing equipment.
 The secondary facilities include the first and second processing workshops, and facilities for the production of metal cutting equipment, large generators and turbines, large gears and other similar equipment.
 The electromechanical machinery facility manufactures electric machinery required for power generation facilities, along with other workshops for the production of electric motors, transformers and other electric machinery, while the insulating material facility produces insulation needed in transformers and electric motors.
 Other workshops manufacture household items such as fans, universal transformers and sewing machines.
 There are also facilities for the production of glass fibre and insulation for use with molten steel, along with subsidiaries such as the Yonggang Motor Factory and the T'aesŏng Electric Factory.
 Other entities forming part of the complex are an insulation research institute, an industrial test centre, an automation design workshop, along with the Taean Industrial College, an electrical engineering college, a design college and a school for related trades.

 The facility is served by the Korean State Railway via Taean Freight Station on the Taean Line.

+Four brother factories

+According to North Korean media, along with Kumsong Tractor Factory, Chollima Steel Complex and Taean Friendship Glass Factory, the factory is a member of the "four brother factories(네형제공장,Nehyongjegongjang)" and is reported to engage in "Socialist competitions" between the companies that are held every year in the country.